 Dr. Janet K. Han is an Associate Clinical Professor of Medicine at the University of California at Los Angeles, and is a cardiac electrophysiologist.
 She completed her medical school training at the Medical College of Wisconsin, residency training at Cedars-Sinai Medical Center, and cardiovascular diseases and clinical cardiac electrophysiology fellowships at the Veterans Administration Greater Los Angeles Healthcare System.
 She currently serves as the Director of Inpatient Cardiology Services (CCU/telemetry/consults) and the Assistant Director of the Cardiac Arrhythmia Service and is the Associate Program Director of the UCLA-Olive View-West LA VA Cardiovascular Diseases Fellowship.
 She is involved with the Women in Electrophysiology community with the Heart Rhythm Society, Digital Strategies Committee with the American College of Cardiology, and is the Social Media Editor for the Journal of Cardiovascular Electrophysiology.
 Her clinical interests include anticoagulation in special populations, complex arrhythmia ablations and cardiac implantable electronic device therapies, the intersection of social media and academics and digital health.

-Dr. Eric Yang currently serves as an Assistant Clinical Professor of Medicine at the University of California at Los Angeles, where he has served as clinical faculty since 2011.
+Dr. Eric Yang currently serves as an Associate Clinical Professor of Medicine at the University of California at Los Angeles, where he has served as clinical faculty since 2011.
 He completed his medical school training at the University of Illinois at Chicago College of Medicine, and underwent residency and fellowship training at Harbor-UCLA Medical Center, where he also served as chief fellow.
 Since joining UCLA, he has been heavily involved in medical education, where he serves as Associate Program Director of the UCLA-Olive View-West LA VA Cardiovascular Diseases Fellowship.
 He serves as Director and founder of the UCLA Cardio-oncology Program, and is also a team member of the structural heart program, where he is involved with cardiovascular imaging of the team’s interventional percutaneous procedures (ie TAVR, Mitraclip, etc).
 His clinical interests include cardio-oncology, cardiac imaging, medical education, valvular disease, and hemodynamics.